 - Helps to find opportunities for optimization

-AOA, AON, PDM, and ADM term will not bother your head anymore.
+AOA, AON, PDM, and ADM terms will not bother your head anymore.
 It was a tough ask for me when I was preparing for my PMP exam.
-Network diagram makes things easy for a project team as it clearly visualized the things for them.
+A network diagram makes things easy for a project team as it clearly visualized the things for them.
+Also, remember that planning tools like Primavera P6, MS Project, Tilos, and Asta Power Project will automatically make these networks.